Environmental Theory | Interdisciplinarity | New Learning Technologies

 Teaching environmental studies in a liberal arts college has given me plenty of opportunities to deepen my ideas on environmental theory and interdisciplinarity.
 It has also afforded me an opportunity to bring a variety of new learning technologies into the classroom and curriculum.
 Effective learning is ultimately a matter of pedagogy, not technology, but technologies are always implicated.
 And when the objective becomes (as above) to rethink some basic assumptions in environmental studies, or to cultivate a more interdisciplinary approach, newer technologies may play a key role.

 Current work is being done at multiple scales.
 In our Environmental Studies Program, my oversight of the SGE initiative affords a key opportunity to deploy and evaluate a huge array of new learning technologies we have integrated in this initiative.
-In our College of Arts & Sciences, I’m heading up a new initiative in digital field scholarship to explore synergies between the SGE initiative and similar efforts being deployed elsewhere on campus.
-And at the national scale, I am working in 2012-13 with NITLE, the National Institute for Technology in Liberal Education, to oversee a multi-institutional “sandbox” in digital field scholarship.
+In our College of Arts & Sciences, I have been faciliating a new initiative in digital field scholarship to explore synergies between the SGE initiative and similar efforts being deployed elsewhere on campus.
+And at the national scale, I worked in 2012-13 with NITLE, the National Institute for Technology in Liberal Education, to oversee a multi-institutional “sandbox” in digital field scholarship.
+Next steps include a digital scholarship multisite for Lewis & Clark, a new NW5C initiative titled Imagining the Global, and who knows?